-Eligibility criteria for WIOA Title I youth, adult, and dislocated worker programs are defined under the provisions of WIOA and its implementing rules, regulations, and guidance.
+Eligibility criteria for WIOA Title I adult, dislocated worker, and youth programs are defined under the provisions of WIOA and its implementing rules, regulations, and guidance, as well as other applicable Federal rules, regulations, and guidance.

-This policy supersedes and cancels the State's policy on Program Eligibility for Youth, Adults, and Dislocated Workers, Change 1 (effective date September 12, 2017).
-Questions and comments on this policy may be submitted in writing to the WIOA policy mailbox at ndo!wioa\policy@nebraska.gov.
+This policy supersedes and cancels the State's policy on Program Eligibility for Youth, Adults, and Dislocated Workers, Change 2 (effective date August 31, 2018) and rescinds the State's policy titled Program eligibility for self-employed workers effected by COVID-19 (effective date January 12, 2021).
+Questions and comments on this policy may be submitted in writing to the WIOA policy mailbox at ndol.wioa\policy@nebraska.gov.